Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

           - ftp://tsx-11.mit.edu/pub/linux/ALPHA/scsi/scsidev-X.Y.tar.gz

 These tools are not ALPHA but quite clean and work quite well.
-It is essential you have the 'scsiinfo' package.
+It is essential you have the woke 'scsiinfo' package.

-This short documentation describes the features of the generic and enhanced drivers, configuration parameters and control commands available through the proc SCSI file system read / write operations.
+This short documentation describes the woke features of the woke generic and enhanced drivers, configuration parameters and control commands available through the proc SCSI file system read / write operations.